 And since I am feeling a bit rebellious…

-I shall name another really confusing book but still worth the read:
+I shall name another really confusing book:

 Your spirit animal book.